 The Bank actively improved the organizational structure and management system for large-scale risk exposure management, incorporated large-scale risk exposure management into a comprehensive risk management system, and actively promoted and perfected the system construction related to the large-scale risk exposure management, so as to strictly prevent concentration risks.
-As of the end of the Reporting Period, the Group's large-scale risk exposure indicators for non-interbank single customers, non-interbank group customers, interbank single customers and interbank group customers complied with the relevant regulatory requirements.
+As of the end of the Reporting Period, the Group's large-scale risk exposure indicators for non-interbank single customers, non-interbank group customers, interbank single customers and interbank group customers.